Maria-Villafuerte/-git-push---set-upstream-IA_Doc_Assistance_with_Web_Scraping/README.md

 - `requirements.txt`: List of Python dependencies
 - `.env`: Environment variables (not included in the repository)

-## How it Works

-1. The user enters a query in the Streamlit interface.
-2. The query is processed by the LangChain pipeline, which includes:
-   - Rephrasing the query based on chat history
-   - Retrieving relevant documents from Pinecone
-   - Generating a response using OpenAI's language model
-3. The response, along with source citations, is displayed in the chat interface.

 ## Images code running
 ![image](https://github.com/user-attachments/assets/ca0a12ac-ac9b-4d1c-939b-67f24ac04836)